cortex-js/compute-engine/src/docs/guide-domains.md

 ```

 Parametric domains are represented as special expressions: they are functions
-with one of the domain constructors below.
+with one of the domain constructors below and their arguments are domain
+literals or other parametric domain expressions.

 By default, compatibility is determined by using invariance of the arguments of
 the parametric domain function.